 Directed by its Mission, the Moab Music Festival provides “cultural enrichment and education” in the local community.
 Since 1992, these efforts have produced a variety of programs for both children and adults, helping them learn more about music and explore their own musical talents and interests.

-- Winterlude Concert at Star Hall.
+- Winterlude Concerts at Star Hall

 Education Initiative Awards